-The sender is entitled under this head to compensation corresponding to the actual amount of the loss, damage or abstraction but in no case shall the amount of compensation exceed twenty shillings for a parcel not exceeding 5 kilos (II lbs.) and thirty-two shillings for a parcel exceeding 5 kilos (II lbs.) in weight.
-For an insured parcel the amount of compensation shall not exceed the amount for which it is insured.
+The sender is entitled under this head to compensation corresponding to the actual amount of the loss, damage or abstraction, but in no case shall the amount of compensation exceed:

+(I) If the responsibility rests with Kenya, Uganda and Tanganyika Frs.
+15.00 for a parcel not exceeding II lbs.
+(5 kilos) and Frs.
+24.00 for a parcel exceeding II lbs.
+(5 kilos) but not exceeding 22 lbs.
+(10 kilos) in weight;